-Step 4: Record the haemoglobin level and test result: 0

-Record the haemoglobin level shown on the photometer (Figure 5.6) in the appropriate box in Q. 212of the biomarker section of the Biomarker Questionnaire.
+- Step 4: Record the haemoglobin level and test result: - Record the haemoglobin level shown on the photometer (Figure 5.6) in the appropriate box in Q. 212 of the Biomarker Questionnaire.
 If there is no Hb result to record because the parent/responsible adult did not consent to the test, or there was some other problem, record the appropriate code in Q. 212.
 If more than one child in the household is eligible, check carefully that you are recording the haemoglobin level in the correct column of the Biomarker Questionnaire.